 The Problem with Food Cravings: What the Science Says

-Cravings/small, intense increases in appetite can be caused by a number of things – stress, dieting, energy intake, sleep, hormones, exercise (to name but a few).
-The menstrual cycle can also play a role in increases in energy intake.
+Cravings or small, intense increases in appetite can be caused by a number of things – stress, dieting, energy intake, sleep, hormones (menstrual and non-reproductive related), exercise (to name but a few).

-For this reason, it is hard to create studies that account for all of these variables.
+For this reason, it is hard to create studies that account for or control for all of these variables.

 It is a common held belief that cravings are associated with the onset of periods.
 Many believe that this is related to physiological changes that occur around menstruation.
 The literature, however, is far less clear-cut.